 If you like Narooma but want to be just out of town have a look at Mystery Bay.
 It is only 10 minutes from Narooma and is another spot where the bush meets the sea.
 The beach is great and the rocky points at either end are interesting snorkelling spots.
 Mystery Bay has the distinction of being the closest point to Montagu Island.
 There is a low cost campsite in the area too.

 Read More : Free & Low Cost Camping in NSW

-To step back 100 years in time you only to go 12 minutes south of Narooma to the village of Tilba.
-Its main street is lined with original timber buildings that are now home to gourmet food, craft and galleries.
+To step back 100 years in time you only need to go 12 minutes south of Narooma to the village of Tilba.
+Its main street is lined with original timber buildings that are now home to gourmet food shops, craft and galleries.
 The bakery and the Cheese Factory are musts to visit.
 To walk off any treats you buy, hike up to the water tower lookout for panoramic views of Mount Gulaga and the surrounding farmland.

 Camel Rock Beach